julianlork/gpu-computed-particle-system-with-swift/README.md

 ## Introduction
 Implementation of a simple particle system using Swift, SwiftUI and the Metal Shading Language.
 This repository is meant as a knowledge archive demonstrating how to create basic particle systems, how to implement a gaussian blur render pass and conditional / positional coloring of particles.

+*Frame capture showing 1e5 particles @ 60fps with conditional coloring: *
 ![1e5 particles with conditinal color rendering](https://github.com/julianlork/gpu-computed-particle-system-with-swift/assets/118125250/5b0e580a-04fd-4489-9542-76ea29272795)
-*Frame capture showing 1e5 particles @ 60fps with conditional coloring*

 ## Resources